-473 Section 5 - Acts of Gross Misconduct
+501 Section 5 - Acts of Gross Misconduct

-474 Acts of gross misconduct and/or gross negligence will subject the employee to an accelerated level in the Corrective Action Procedure, up to and including Last Chance Agreement or Termination.
+Acts of gross misconduct and/or gross negligence will subject the employee to an accelerated level in the Corrective Action Procedure, up to and including Last Chance Agreement or Termination.

-475 ARTICLE XXX - ISSUE RESOLUTION
+503 ARTICLE XXX - ISSUE RESOLUTION

-The parties agree to consider, for selected issues or concerns an issue resolution process.
+- The parties agree to consider, for selected issues or concerns an issue resolution process.
 Management, employee(s) and/or union representative(s) may confer with the Chief and request the formation of an ad hoc issue resolution committee.
-Such committees shall be formed only if mutually agreed to by both parties.

-The issue resolution committee will meet and attempt to reach a resolution of the issue using an interest-based problem solving approach and methodology.
+Such committees shall be formed only if mutually agreed to by both parties. - The issue resolution committee will meet and attempt to reach a resolution of the issue using an interest-based problem solving approach and methodology.
 Encouragement of participation and communicating openly, timely, constructively and respectfully, without fear of retribution, are necessary components to make issue resolution efforts sincere and effective.

 The individual bringing the issue forward must stay actively involved in the search for the solution.
 Any recommended resolution must be reached by the committee through consensus and mutual agreement.
 The Chief has the authority to accept or reject the committee's recommendation.
 The issue resolution committee should establish timelines for the procedure, being mindful that this process is intended to bring timely solutions to everyday workplace issues and concerns.
 If a mutually agreeable solution is not reached within the established timelines, or the Chief rejects the committee's recommendation, the employee and/or the Union has seven (7) calendar days to file at Step 1 of the Grievance Procedure.

-478 ARTICLE XXXI - PROFESSIONAL PRACTICE COMMITTEES
+507 ARTICLE XXXI - PROFESSIONAL PRACTICE COMMITTEES

-479 Section 1 - Local Professional Practices Committee
+Section 1 - Local Professional Practices Committee

-- In order to develop and maintain a collaborative environment in which quality patient care and constructive dialogue are enhanced, Professional Practices Committees (PPC) will be established.
+- In order to develop and maintain a collaborative environment in which quality patient care and constructive dialogue are enhanced, Professional Practices Committees (PPC) will continue.
 The PPCs will be composed of chiefs and/or managers and employees representing classifications within the bargaining unit.
-Management will select up to three (3) representatives and the Union will select up to three (3) representatives. - 481 PPCs will address issues locally through existing administrative structures at the local medical center level. - The objectives of the PPCs will be to: - 1.
+Management will select a minimum of three (3) representatives and the Union will select a minimum of three (3) representatives.
+Any number above three (3) will be by mutual agreement of the parties. - 510 PPCs will address issues locally through existing administrative structures at the local medical center level. - 511 The objectives of the PPCs will be to: - 1.
 Maintain and enhance professional practice - 2.
 Improve patient service/care and access - 3.
-Identify opportunities for operational improvement - A PPC may make recommendations on any new Regional or local project or initiative as identified in the objectives above.
+Identify opportunities for operational improvement - 4.
+Identify opportunities to enhance work life balance to make Kaiser Permanente the Employer of choice - A PPC may make recommendations on any new Regional or local project or initiative as identified in the objectives above.
 Management will take recommendations of a PPC into consideration when making decisions affecting the objectives above.
-Both the Union and Management acknowledge that there are times when decisions need to be made on a short timeline, and that such decisions shall not be unduly delayed waiting for recommendations from the PPC. - The PPCs will meet during regularly scheduled meeting times or have additional meeting times which will be Employer paid.
-Meeting scheduling and length will be determined by the work/project/initiative at hand, subject to approval by the Employer.
+Both the Union and Management acknowledge that there are times when decisions need to be made on a short timeline, and that such decisions shall not be unduly delayed waiting for recommendations from the PPC. - The PPCs will meet during regularly scheduled meeting times, for a total of two hours monthly, which will be Employer paid.
+Additional meeting scheduling and length will be determined by the work/project/initiative at hand, subject to approval by the Employer.
+The PPCs will operate following guidelines approved and adopted by the Regional Professional Practice Committee.